rxweb/rxweb/docs/reactive-form-validators/validation-validators/StartsWith.md

 # When to use
 Let's assume you are creating a user form, which contains fields like userId, name, profession and taskId and you want the user to enter input which starts with a perticular value.
 Here depending upon the requirement, these scenarios may arise..

-1. Allow userId which starts with '#'
-2. Allow name which starts with 'J' and adding Custom Message on name.
+1. Allow name which starts with 'J' and adding Custom Message on name.
-3. Apply startsWith validation based on matched condition in the form, like if the name is 'John', then the profession must starts with 'Senior ' (Used as a function).
+2. Apply startsWith validation based on matched condition in the form, like if the name is 'John', then the profession must starts with 'Senior ' (Used as a function).
-4. Apply startsWith validation based on matched condition in the form, like if the name is 'John', then the taskId must starts with '#' (Used as a string datatype).
+3. Apply startsWith validation based on matched condition in the form, like if the name is 'John', then the taskId must starts with '#' (Used as a string datatype).
-5. Apply dynamic validation, If the validation is changed based on some criteria in the application.
+4. Apply dynamic validation, If the validation is changed based on some criteria in the application.

 Let's see how StartsWith validator fulfil the need.